RubenEschauzier/quweda_link_queue_content_analysis/content/results.md

 We split the queries into two groups: one with a non-zero number of links in the queue for more than 50% of the query execution time, and the other for less than 50%.
 The group with high queue occupancy contains twelve queries, while the other group contains fifteen queries.
+Interestingly, all discover queries belong to the query group with low queue occupancy.
 The average metrics of the groups are shown in [](#tab:metrics).

 <figure id="tab:metrics" class="table" markdown="1">